 Daily Health Screening for COVID-19

-Before Camp: Parents are encouraged to be on the alert for signs of illness in their children and are required to keep them home if the answer is “Yes” to any of the health screening questions below.
+Before Camp: Parents are encouraged to be on the alert for signs of illness in their children and are required to keep them home if the answer is ‘Yes’ to any of the health screening questions below.

-- Shortness of breath or difficulty breathing (unless from exercise)
+- Shortness of breath/difficulty breathing

-- Muscle or body aches (unless from exercise)
+- Muscle or body aches

 - New loss of taste or smell

-- Sustained congestion or runny nose (2 days or more)
+- Congestion or runny nose

-- Repeated nausea or vomiting
+- Nausea or vomiting